 Different species of plants provide fruit that varies from thimble-sized to golf ball-sized.
 Depending on particular species, plants may produce fruit from May to November.

 The plants typically produce fruit during the second year.
-Once done producing fruit for the year, the stalks of the cane variety die and produce new canes.
+Once done producing fruit for the year, the stalks of the cane variety die and create new canes.
 Having rapid growth patterns comparable to weeds, blackberry plants require pruning during the fall.
 Thin existing bushes or canes and remove any sucker plants sprouting in undesirable locations.
 The fruit-bearing process begins with small, white flowers that transform into the berry.
 Blackberries mature from red to a rich purple, black color when ripe.
 When mature, the berries easily drop or detach from the plant.

 Homemade Blackberry Cobbler